How to Register a Company in Hong Kong

 2. Who will be the shareholder?

-Most founders register under their personal names, but for high-risk profiles, shareholder choice is strategic.
 Some banks refuse to onboard companies whose ultimate beneficial owners (UBOs) are from certain countries.

 3. Who will be the director?

-4. What will be the name?
+4. What will be the company name?

 Your company can have an English name, a Chinese name, or both.
-Each name must end with “Limited” and not duplicate any existing names.
-You can verify name availability on the Companies Registry website (https://www.cr.gov.hk/en/home/index.htm).

 -------------------------------------------------------------------------------------------------------------------------------

-Common examples include:
+Common regulated sectors include:

-Legal, HR, and Security Services
+Legal, HR, and security services

 -------------------------------------------------------------------------------------------------------------------------------